KiranTheRam/Riot-eSports-Discord-Bot/README.md

 # Usage
 First create a .env file to the project's root directory.
 Add a field for your token, supplied by discord.
-Next open the logicfunctions.py and add your Bearer token from PandaScore.
+Next open the LogicFunctions.py and add your Bearer token from PandaScore.
-Next run ```python esportsBotwithButtons.py``` to start the bot
+Next run ```python3 esportsBotWithButtons.py``` to start the bot